-• As the number of valid analytical results reported divided by the number of analytical results planned, multiplied by 100 to obtain the percentage.

-Accuracy/Bias

-• As the number of valid analytical results reported divided by the number of analytical results requested, multiplied by 100 to obtain the percentage.
+- As the number of valid analytical results reported divided by the number of analytical results planned, multiplied by 100 to obtain the percentage. - As the number of valid analytical results reported divided by the number of analytical results requested, multiplied by 100 to obtain the percentage. - Appendix C of the EMP references the analytical laboratory's SOP; however, for the purpose of the QAPP, general analytical methodology is denoted so as to document the preferred analytical method should another laboratory be utilized.